 When you click on the input field in the built-in browser, Octoparse can detect that you select a search box, the “Enter text” action will automatically appear on “Action tips”.

-- Input the first keyword "data mining" on "Action Tips"
+- Input the first keyword "data mining" on the "Action Tips" panel

-- Click "OK", then the"Enter Text" action will be generated in the workflow
+- Click "OK", and then the"Enter Text" action will be generated in the workflow

-Go to "Loop Text" and select"Use the text in loop item to fill in the text box” and click “OK” to save.
+Go to "Loop Text" and select "Use the text in loop item to fill in the text box” and click “OK” to save.
+Then, set up "wait before execution" as "2 seconds" based on your local Internet conditions.

-- Click the search button of the web page and select “Click button" on "Action Tips", you will notice the "Click Item" action is added into the workflow.
+- Click the search button of the web page and select the “Click button" on the "Action Tips" panel, and you will notice the "Click Item" action is added into the workflow.

-- check "open the link in new tab" and click "Save"
+- Check "open the link in new tab" for the "Click Item" and click "Save"

 - Scroll down to the bottom of the page

-- Click "Loop click next page" on "Action Tips"
+- Click "Loop click next page" on the "Action Tips" panel

-4) Create a "Loop Item" -to loop extract each item
+4) Create a "Loop Item" - loop extract each item

 We are now on the second page.
 When creating a "Loop Item", we should always start with the first item on the first page.
 Thus, we'd better go back to the first page.